DOI-USGS/nhdplusTools/docs/training_2022/README.md

   - Connecting data as a network!

 ## Session 2: Applications related to hydrologic location and multiple representations of hydrologic features.

+Agenda:
+- Hydrologic location background and summary of resources.
+- Summary and background resources for retrieving data.
+- Interactive code demonstration.

 Take Aways: